 The Kelvin Smith Collection, given by Mrs. Kelvin Smith 1985.262

-Attendants with checkered robes serve refreshment to a client on his way to the Yoshiwara, the storied men's pleasure district of the metropolis of Edo, today's Tokyo.
+After a major fire in Edo (now Tokyo), the Yoshiwara licensed brothel district was relocated to an area accessed via boat along the Sumida River, giving rise to many compositions depicting travel there.
+Here, attendants with checkered robes serve refreshment to a client.
 A figure at the fore of the boat tends to the kitchen.
-A courtesan at the aft surveys the scene along the Sumida River, perhaps contemplating her strategy for the evening's program of entertainment.
-The gate of Mimeguri Shrine appears along the opposite shore.
+A courtesan at the aft, or rear, surveys the river scene.
 Acquaintances converse in modest commuter boats, and fishers put in to a tiny island.
-Ukiyo-e artist Teisai Hokuba placed the boat near the entrance to the San'ya Canal, where pleasure seekers would disembark.
+The boat is near the entrance to the San’ya Canal, where pleasure-seekers would disembark.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.